cea-hpc/pcocc/docs/source/manpages/man5/networks.yaml.rst

           min-host-port: 60222
           max-host-port: 60322

+        # Suffix to append to remote hostnames when tunneling
+        # Ethernet packets
+        host-if-suffix: ""

-    # Define a private Ethernet network named 'internal' isolated from the host
+    # Define a private ethernet network isolated from the host
-    internal:
+    pv:
-      # Private Ethernet network isolated from the host
+      # Private ethernet network isolated from the host
-      # Ethernet (Layer 2) inter-VM packets are relayed between hosts
-      # via a Layer 3 tunnel
-      type: pv
+      type: ethernet
       settings:
-        # Prefix for bridge devices created on the host
-        bridge-prefix: "pvbr"
+        # Only manage Ethernet layer
+        network-layer: "L2"

-        # Prefix for TAP devices created on the host
+        # Name prefix used for devices created for this network
-        tap-prefix: "pvtap"
-        # Network mtu
+        dev-prefix: "pv"

+        # MTU of the network
         mtu: 1500

-        # Suffix to append to hostnames of remote hypervisors when
+        # Suffix to append to remote hostnames when tunneling
-        # tunneling Ethernet packets
+        # Ethernet packets
         host-if-suffix: ""
-        # Prefix for Ethernet interface MAC addresses
-        mac-prefix: "52:54:00"

-    # Define a private ifiniband network named 'ib'
+    # Define a private Infiniband network
     ib:
       # Infiniband network based on SRIOV virtual functions
-      type: 'ib'
+      type: infiniband
       settings:
         # Host infiniband device
-        host-device: 'mlx4_0'
+        host-device: "mlx5_0"
-        # Range of PKeys to allocate for virtual clusters on this network
+        # Range of PKeys to allocate for virtual clusters
-        min-pkey: '0x2000'
+        min-pkey: "0x2000"
-        max-pkey: '0x3000'
+        max-pkey: "0x3000"
+        # Resource manager token to request when allocating this network
+        license: "pkey"
-        # Name of the opensm process
+        # Name of opensm process
-        opensm-daemon: 'opensm'
+        opensm-daemon: "opensm"
         # Configuration file for opensm partitions
-        opensm-partition-cfg: '/etc/opensm/partitions.conf'
+        opensm-partition-cfg: /etc/opensm/partitions.conf
         # Template for generating the configuration file for opensm partitions
-        opensm-partition-tpl: '/etc/opensm/partitions.conf.tpl'
+        opensm-partition-tpl: /etc/opensm/partitions.conf.tpl

 See also